FabEdge/fabedge/docs/install.md

-# FabEdge installation and deployment
+# FabEdge Installation Guide

+English | [中文](install_zh.md)

 [toc]

-English | [中文](install_zh.md)

-## Conception
+## Concepts

-- Cloud cluster: a standard K8S cluster located in the cloud, providing cloud services.
+- **Cloud cluster**: a standard K8S cluster located in the cloud, providing the cloud part services.
-- Edge node: Use edge computing framework such as KubeEdge to add a node to the cloud cluster and become one of its nodes to provide edge capabilities.
--  Edge cluster: a standard K8S cluster located on the edge to provide edge services.
+- **Edge cluster**: a standard K8S cluster located on the edge to provide edge part services.

-Clusters be classified into two types based on roles:

-- host cluster：a cloud cluster that manages communication between member clusters.
+- **Host cluster**：a cloud cluster which manages the communication of member clusters.
 The first cluster deployed by FabEdge must be the host cluster.
-- member cluster：an edge cluster that registers with the host cluster and reports the endpoint network configuration of the cluster for multi-cluster communication.
+- **Member cluster**：an edge cluster that registers with the host cluster and reports the endpoint network configuration of the cluster for multi-cluster communication.
+- **Edge node** : a node is joined into the cloud cluster to provide edge part services using edge computing framework such as KubeEdge.

-Community： CRD defined by FabEdge, which can be used in two scenarios.
+- **Community** : CRD defined by FabEdge,  used in two scenarios.

-- Defines the communication between edge nodes in the cluster.
+  - Defines the communication between edge nodes
-- Defines cross cluster communication.
+  - Defines the communication between member clusters

-## Precondition
+## Prerequisite

 - Kubernetes (v1.18.8)
 - Flannel (v0.14.0) or Calico (v3.16.5)

-## Environmental preparation
+## Environment preparation

-1. Make sure that the firewall or security group allows the following protocols and ports.
+1. Make sure the the firewall or security group allows the following protocols and ports.

    - ESP(50)，UDP/500，UDP/4500

-1. Install helm for each cluster.
+1. Install helm for each cluster

      ```shell
      $ wget https://get.helm.sh/helm-v3.6.3-linux-amd64.tar.gz